 A brand identity system ties brands assets in a tangible approach for use across everything from business cards to billboards, packaging to vehicle livery, and everything in between.

 Your brand identity system is the bread that ties together your brand sandwich.
-This system uses your brand assets in a way laid out in your brand guidelines to form a complete holistic brand identity.
-It should be an expression and reflection of your brand’s culture, character, personality, and the products and services offered–inspiring trust with consumers, customers, employees and any other stakeholders.
+This system uses your brand assets to form a complete holistic brand identity laid out in your brand guidelines.
+It should express your brand’s culture, character, personality, and the products and services offered–inspiring trust with consumers, customers, employees, and any other stakeholders.

 How do I build a Branding Identity System?

-Start with knowing exactly who you are.
-Begin with your brand strategy and then this can be developed in line with your brand attributes.
+Start with knowing who you are.
+Begin with your brand strategy, and then this can be developed in line with your brand attributes.

 What is the best type of Branding Identity System?

-A great brand identity system should have enough leeway to not become boring and enough consistency to be immediately recognisable.
+A great brand identity system should have enough leeway not to become dull and enough consistency to be immediately recognisable.

-If your brand is based on your authentic brand essence and not plucked out of thin air or purely based on fashion, you can adapt to a changing world and still remain consistent.
+If your brand is based on authentic essence and not plucked out of thin air or purely based on fashion, you can adapt to a changing world and remain consistent.